-The following table sets out the policies in the Core Strategy (2011) and Local Plan Part 2 - Development Sites and Policies (2015) which will be superseded by the Fareham Local Plan 2037 upon its adoption.
-For clarity, no part of the Local Plan Part 3 - The Welborne Plan will be superseded by the Fareham Local Plan 2037 but will form part of the development plans for Fareham.
+The following table sets out the policies in the Local Plan Part 1 - Core Strategy (2011) and Local Plan Part 2 - Development Sites and Policies (2015) and where there is a corresponding policy on the same topic which supercedes them in Fareham Local Plan 2037.
+Struckthrough policies have no corresponding policy in Fareham Local Plan 2037.